dcrapis/oceandao-wiki/Town-Hall-36.md

 Project Standings:
 - We have rolled out the Project Standings system, and have started to collect updates, and register them on Airtable. https://www.notion.so/Project-Standing-a26be0e2054e4927ab5ab8e7bde8558f
-- Please feel free to ping @Alex N | Ocean Protocol and myself @RA | Ocean if you have any questions.
+- Please feel free to ping @Alex N | Ocean Protocol & @RA | Ocean if you have any questions.

 ## Agenda